.500 Linebaugh: History

 It was when the supply of .348 Winchester cases started running out that John Linebaugh began working on the .475 Linebaugh, which could be formed from the more available .45-70 Government cases.
-When the Winchester Model 71 was reintroduced in the .348 Winchester, the ability to form .500 Linebaugh cases became again feasible.
+When the Winchester Model 71 was reintroduced in the .348 Winchester, the ability to form .500 Linebaugh cases again became feasible.
 Today, Starline and Buffalo Bore offer .500 Linebaugh cases which are not dependent on the supply of .348 Winchester cases.

 Cartridge design and specifications

 The .500 Linebaugh is a proprietary cartridge and thus has not been adopted by mainline firearms manufacturers.
 Currently the only firearm manufacturer that produces a revolver for this cartridge is Magnum Research (owned by Kahr Firearms Group), in the BFR product line.
 Prior to January 2019, the only alternative was to have a gunsmith such as John Linebaugh of Linebaugh Custom Six guns or Hamilton Bowen of Bowen Classic Arms convert pre-existing revolvers such as the Ruger Blackhawk and Bisley to fire the cartridge.
 Bowen is known to have converted the Ruger Redhawk double-action revolver for use with this cartridge.

 Due to the proprietary status of the cartridge neither the CIP nor SAAMI have published official specifications for the cartridge.
 As is the case, there can be some variations from gunsmith to gunsmith.
 No pressure standard has been published for the cartridge but according to Linebaugh, pressure levels between 30000 psi and 35000 psi are considered safe in the converted revolvers.

 The cartridge uses .510 in (12.95 mm) diameter jacketed bullets or .511-.512 in (12.98-13.01 mm) lead bullets.